eeexcellent/food-fetch/README.md

 - `PUT /order` - Create a new order;
 - `GET /order/:id` - Retrieve an information about order by it's ID;
-- `PATCH /order/:id/status` - Update the status of an order.
+- `PATCH /order/:id/status` - Update the status of an order (for deliveries only).

 ## Users Endpoints

 The following endpoints are available for interacting with users:

 - `PUT /users/new/:role` - Create a new user;
-- `PATCH /users/:id` - Update an information about user by his ID;
+- `PATCH /users/:id` - Update an information about user by his ID.